vidovd01/interruptive-authority/README.md

 Introduce **Interruptive Authority**:

-> The retained human standing to suspend system operation
+> The retained human standing to suspend system operation,
-> that is not derived from or evaluated within the system itself.
+> independent of the system’s own evaluative structure.

 ## Why It Matters